Privacy Shield Policy

 Questions or Complaints

-You can direct any questions or complaints about the use or disclosure of your EU Personal Data to us at STRATUS TECHNOLOGIES Legal Department at firstname.lastname@example.org, by fax at 978-461-3690 or by mail at Stratus Technologies, Inc. 5 Mill & Main, Suite 500, Maynard, MA 01754.
-We will investigate and attempt to resolve any complaints or disputes regarding the use or disclosure of your EU Personal Data within 45 days of receiving your complaint.
+You can direct any questions or complaints about the use or disclosure of your EU or Swiss Personal Data to us at STRATUS TECHNOLOGIES Legal Department at email@example.com , by fax at 978-461-3690 or by mail at Stratus Technologies, Inc. 5 Mill & Main, Suite 500, Maynard, MA 01754.
+We will investigate and attempt to resolve any complaints or disputes regarding the use or disclosure of your EU or Swiss Personal Data within 45 days of receiving your complaint.
 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S., based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

 You may have the option to select binding arbitration for the resolution of your complaint under certain circumstances, provided you have taken the following steps: (1) raised your compliant directly with Stratus Technologies, Inc. and provided us the opportunity to resolve the issue; (2) made use of the independent dispute resolution mechanism identified above; and (3) raised the issue through the relevant data protection authority and allowed the US Department of Commerce an opportunity to resolve the complaint at no cost to you.
 For more information on binding arbitration, see US Department of Commerce’s Privacy Shield Framework: Annex I (Binding Arbitration).

-If you have any questions about this Policy or would like to request access to your EU Personal Data, please contact us as follows: Stratus Technologies – Legal Department at email@example.com or by fax at 978-461-3690
+If you have any questions about this Policy or would like to request access to your EU or Swiss Personal Data, please contact us as follows: Stratus Technologies - Legal Department at email@example.com or by fax at 978-461-3690.

 Changes To This Policy